JMU Information Technology BS Transfer Guide

 Is This Degree Right For Me?

 Information Technology is an excellent match for people who gain satisfaction from doing hands-on work with technology, problem-solving, and finding a technology-oriented solution for real-world problems.
 Information Technology is everywhere, from smart appliances to autonomous vehicles to smart cities.
+The world is becoming increasingly connected, and job opportunities are abundant for those with the necessary skills.

 The Information Technology (IT) major at James Madison University, a Bachelor of Science (BS) degree, focuses on highly relevant skills in cybersecurity, computer networking, and end-user design and development.
 We go beyond the science behind computers, teaching you how to design and develop solutions in various computing and networking application areas.
+The IT major will provide you with the knowledge and skills to meet the computer technology needs of business, government, healthcare, education, and other organizations.

 Students majoring in IT can also pursue a minor, such as robotics, mathematics, or data science, among others.

-What Is The Impact On My Degree Of Work I Have Already Completed?
+What Is the Impact on My Degree of Work I Have Already Completed?

 -